MikeWLloyd/tumor-volume-shiny/documentation/help.md

 ---

+## Calculation Day Information
-> **NOTE:** For many plots and metrics, a user defined time point is required for the calculation (e.g., RECIST objective response classification).
+For many plots and metrics, a user defined time point is required for the calculation (e.g., RECIST objective response classification).
 In these cases, measures are calculated based on data sampled from the last available time point for each individual (rounded down).

->
-> **Example:**
+**Example:**
-> Tumors for a study are measured at time points 0, 7, 10, 21, 29.
+Tumors for a study are measured at time points `0, 7, 10, 21, 29`.
-> 1. If a user selects to calculate RECIST classification at time 21; data from time point 21 will be used.
+1. If a user selects to calculate RECIST classification at time 21; data from time point 21 will be used.
-> 2. If a user selects to calculate RECIST at time 26; data at time 21 will also be used.
+2. If a user selects to calculate RECIST at time 26; data at time 21 will also be used.
->
-> 3. If data are collected in an asynchronous fashion, (e.g., mouse_1: 0, 7, 10; mouse_2: 0, 6, 9, etc.), the last available time point (rounded down) for each individual animal is used.
+3. If data are collected in an asynchronous fashion, (e.g., `mouse_1: 0, 7, 10`; `mouse_2: 0, 6, 9`, etc.), the last available time point (rounded down) for each individual animal is used.

->
-> In all cases where a user must input a day for calculation, data underlying the metric or plot can be interpolated as described below.
+In all cases where a user must input a day for calculation, data underlying the metric or plot can be interpolated as described below.
 Using interpolation overcomes asynchronous and missing data issues.
 Note that the use of interpolation should be reported in final results.

->
-> Ultimately, it is up to the user to know their data and select time points for metric calculation that are relevant to the data.
+Ultimately, it is up to the user to know their data and select time points for metric calculation that are relevant to the data.

----

-### Interpolation
+## Data Interpolation

 In all cases where a user must input a day for calculation (plots and metrics), data underlying the metrics can be interpolated using the 'Interpolate Data' or 'Interpolate Data for Calculation' checkboxes.

 When these boxes are checked, a linear interpolation method is used to adjusts for animals where there is no tumor volume measurement at time *t*, but which have flanking volume measurements at time *t*<sub>0</sub> and *t*<sub>1</sub> such that *t*<sub>0</sub> < *t* < *t*<sub>1</sub>.

+---

-### Query and Data Summary
+# Query and Data Summary

-#### Data Selection and Filtering
+## Data Selection and Filtering

 <p align="left">